-If you are bridging between two segments of the same IP network, you can use the Net Adrs parameter in a Bridge profile to enable the MAX to respond to ARP requests while bringing up the bridged connection.
-If an ARP packet contains an IP address that matches the Net Adrs parameter of a Bridge profile, the MAX responds to the ARP request with the Ethernet (physical) address specified in the Bridge profile and brings up the specified connection.
-In effect, the MAX as a proxy for the node that actually has that address.
-In this example, two segments of an IP network are connected across the WAN.
+If you are bridging between two segments of the same IP network, you can use the Net Address parameter in a Bridge profile to enable the MAX to respond to ARP requests while bringing up the bridged connection.

+If an ARP packet contains an IP address that matches the Net Adrs parameter of a Bridge profile, the MAX responds to the ARP request with the Ethernet (physical) address specified in the Bridge profile, and brings up the specified connection.
+In effect, the MAX acts as a proxy for the node that actually has that address.